-Definitely one of my favorite & most used pieces of gear.
-The Shemagh (or Keffiyeh) is an incredible multi-use travel tool.
+One of my favorite & most used pieces of travel gear.
+The Shemagh or Keffiyeh is an incredible multi-use essential tool when traveling.
 I always have one with me.

 Once you start using one though, you’ll quickly discover those Arabs sure knew what they were doing when they created these!

 In my opinion it’s more useful than a bandana, plus more convenient & durable than a sarong.
 In fact I’d argue the shemagh has 101 different uses…

 Multiple Shemagh Uses

 - Dust Protection – Cover your face on motorcycles, trucks, and buses.